Programmatic Advertising vs Google Ads:

 Categories with low search volume Weak Strong Programmatic

-Retargeting across web Limited to GDN Full open web access Programmatic
+Retargeting across the web Limited to GDN Full open web access Programmatic

 Both channels together Generally outperforms either channel in isolation at scale Both